xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 0.0                  | 0.0                  |
 | **Level (%)**                | **Level 10**         | **Level 10**         |

+#### Explanation from Model:
+##### The road surface appears smooth and even with no visible defects such as cracks, ravelling, bleeding, or structural distresses.
+Estimated anomaly proportions: Surface defects 0%, Pavement defects 0%, Structural distresses 0%.
 ---

 ### Road Segment 20